Rigorous and Generalized Proof of Security of Bitcoin Protocol with Bounded Network Delay: Introduction

 In \cite{BackboneProtocolGaray} and \emph{ et al.} and \cite{PassAsynchronous}, proofs of the security of the bounded-delay network model are given, but the bounds are not tight.
 In \cite{sompolinskySecureHighRateTransactionBTC} the authors provide a tight bound of the security of the Bitcoin protocol, but do not prove the security against any attack.

 Security of the Bitcoin protocol against \emph{all} types of attacks was finally proven in \cite{everythingARaceAndNakamoto} and \cite{tightConsistencyBounds}.
 However, the proof in \cite{everythingARaceAndNakamoto} has a small but important error in its analysis.
 The error involves assuming the sequences of random variables representing the difference in adversary chain length and honest chain length is a random walk: in reality, it is \emph{not} a random walk, which we prove in a counterexample Appendix \ref{sec:priorFlaw}.
-The alternative proof \cite{tightConsistencyBounds} also proves the security of Bitcoin.
-However, the proof is long and non-intuitive in parts.

-In work that was concurrent with \cite{everythingARaceAndNakamoto} paper, \cite{tightConsistencyBounds} also proves the security of Bitcoin.
-However, this proof is complicated and non-intuitive.
+In work that was concurrent with \cite{everythingARaceAndNakamoto}, \cite{tightConsistencyBounds} also proves the security of Bitcoin.
+However, this proof is complicated and has not been generalized to the multi-hashing resources case.

 Our approach is also important for the proof of another protocol called Merged Bitcoin which is introduced in a companion paper.
 Hence, for this paper, we generalize the Bitcoin model.
 In our case, we allow blocks of different types, and each of these types may have different point values.